y-l-g/cadsock/readme.md

 `cadsock` delegates authentication entirely to your existing backend application, acting as a secure gatekeeper.
 This allows you to reuse your application's session and user validation logic without modification.

 1. A client attempts to open a WebSocket connection to `/ws`.
 2. The module intercepts this request and makes an internal, server-to-server HTTP `GET` request to the configured `auth_endpoint`.
-Crucially, **all headers from the original client request are forwarded**, including `Cookie`, `Authorization`, `User-Agent`, etc.
+For security, only a **safe subset of headers** from the original client request are forwarded, including `Cookie`, `Authorization`, `User-Agent`, and IP-forwarding headers.
 3. Your backend application at the `auth_endpoint` receives this request.
 It is responsible for validating the user's credentials using the provided headers (e.g., by decoding a JWT from a bearer token or validating a session cookie).
 4. If the user is valid, your backend **must** respond with a `200 OK` status and a JSON body containing a unique user identifier, such as `{"id": "user-123"}`.
 5. Any other response status or a malformed JSON body is treated as an authentication failure.
 If authentication succeeds, `cadsock` upgrades the client's connection to a WebSocket; otherwise, the connection is rejected with an HTTP error.